apache/activemq-artemis-native/README.md

 ### Scripts on Bare Metal

-You can use the compile-native.sh script.
+You can use the ./scripts/compile-native.sh script.
 This script is using cross compilation towards 64 bits and 32 bits from a Linux environment.

 ```bash
 $ ./scripts/compile-native.sh